top of page

 Losing belly fat

-When the amount of calories you eat is lower than the amount of calories you burn, your body will lose weight.
-When the amount of calories you eat is greater than the amount of calories you burn, your body will gain weight.
+When the amount of calories you eat is lower than the amount of calories you burn (caloric deficit), your body will lose weight.

 Now that we have this cleared, let's move on to the more specific details about belly fat and why it's so tough to get rid of.

-Your fat cells in your body are not all the same.
-One factor that differentiates them is their ratio of adrenergic receptors.
-In order to get the fat out of the fat cells, your body sends norepinephrine (a hormone) that has to attach itself to the fat cells.
+In order to get the fat out of the cells, your body sends norepinephrine (a hormone) that has to attach itself to the fat cells.
 Think of the adrenergic receptors as velcro for the norepinephrine to attach on.

 As you guessed it by now, belly fat cells have more alpha receptors.